matkoniecz/checklist-on-buying-new-computer/Readme.md

+# Checklist

 List of thinks that should be checked on obtaining new computer.
-Epecially on buying an used one.
+Especially on buying an used one.

 - [ ] Check for dead pixels: [http://lcdtech.info/en/tests/dead.pixel.htm](http://lcdtech.info/en/tests/dead.pixel.htm) and [http://deadpixeltest.com/](http://deadpixeltest.com/) seem to be a nice tools
 - [ ] Backlight bleed test - check in completely dark room whatever black screen is evenly black